CtrlK

 Workflow Clarity

-The 5-step architecture is clearly sequenced and the ASCII diagram provides a good overview.
-However, there are no validation checkpoints or error recovery steps—what happens if ast-grep finds nothing?
-If the expert agent produces a poor explanation?
-No feedback loops for verifying the quality or completeness of gathered context before proceeding.
+The 5-step workflow is clearly sequenced with a nice ASCII diagram, but there are no validation checkpoints or error recovery steps.
+What happens if ast-grep finds nothing?
+What if the expert agent produces a poor explanation?
+No feedback loops for verification of output quality.

 2 / 3